alma-cdk/project/README.md

 ## Overview

-Depending on the use case, you may choose a configuration between 1-3 AWS accounts:
+Depending on the use case, you may choose a configuration between 1-3 AWS accounts with the following environments:

 <details><summary><strong>Shared account (1x) <code>shared</code></strong></summary>